Press 53 . PO Box 30314, Winston-Salem, NC 27130-0314

-Award: The author of the winning manuscript will receive a cash advance of $1,000, publication of the manuscript in April 2018 as a Tom Lombardo Poetry Selection under a standard Press 53 book contract, a 1/4-page color ad in Poets & Writers magazine, and 10 copies of the completed book with an option to purchase unlimited copies at a discount for as long as the book is in print.
+Award: The author of the winning manuscript will receive a cash advance of $1,000, publication of the manuscript under a standard publishing contract in April 2018 as a Tom Lombardo Poetry Selection under a standard Press 53 book contract, a 1/4-page color ad in Poets & Writers magazine, and 10 copies of the completed book with an option to purchase unlimited copies at a discount for as long as the book is in print.

 How to submit: